 Unsurprisingly, banks will be more willing to accept applications from those earning high wages.
 If you’ve only just moved to the UK but you’re on a six-figure salary, you’re likely to find the process of verifying your employment a little more straightforward than someone on £25,000 a year.
 That’s not to say that it’s impossible to verify your employment as an expat if you aren’t earning a large salary, but it can be more difficult to do.

 Banks will often see expat customers as a higher risk than domestic ones, and consequently may require a larger deposit before approving a mortgage.
 While the exact amount varies from bank to bank, expats should expect that they will need to stump up a greater portion of the purchase price than they would if they were living and earning in the UK.

 While banks may advertise attractive rates on their mortgages, these are only representative of the deals they offer to the majority of customers.
 Expats may well find themselves paying more than their bank’s headline rates simply because they’re seen as more of a risk.
 This is part of the reason why it can be extremely rewarding to work with a specialist expat lender rather than a high street bank, because these expert lenders aren’t afraid to work with UK expats.

-Foreign Exchange Rates and Your Mortgage
+Foreign Exchange (FX) Rates and your expatriate mortgage

 As an expat, you may well have substantial assets held in another currency.
 This will obviously need to be exchanged for sterling if you’re taking out a mortgage from a UK lender, and the current exchange rate will have a significant impact on what your foreign currency is worth in the UK.
 There are several different scenarios for expats where foreign exchange needs to be taken into consideration, which we’ll explore here.